asmahu/Historical-site/README.md

 - **The History page**

         This site allow to user know about some detail about this artefact.It gives interesting and wonderful information about wall of china.
 When it was built?
-Who was built? why was build? length of this artefact and Mind-Blowing facts.
-	That it would attract the attentionof user.
+Who was built? why was build? length of this artefact and Mind-Blowing facts that it would attract the attentionof user.

         ![History](https://user-images.githubusercontent.com/38485834/170978673-95858deb-f8fd-4fb5-b746-8201e29c82b6.PNG)